-The Appalachian Center for Economic Networks (ACEnet) has invested in the regional food system by serving as a business incubator, operating the Food Ventures Center as a community kitchen, and the Nelsonville Food Hub and Business Incubator to provide business planning, accessible and affordable production, cooler, and freezer spaces.
+The Appalachian Center for Economic Networks (ACEnet) has invested in the regional food system by serving as a business incubator, operating the Athens Food Ventures Center as a community kitchen, and the Nelsonville Food & Farm Enterprise Center to serve Southeast Ohio’s growing needs for affordable food production, distribution and cool storage space

 Community Food Initiatives works to foster communities where everyone has equal access to healthy local food, including providing high quality, local produce to area food pantries and agencies.
 They empower community participation and decision making in the food system through education on gardening, food preservation, seed saving, and healthy cooking.

 Rural Action’s Sustainable Agriculture Program works with stakeholders ranging from farmer to consumer, focusing on development of a regional food system through education and community organizing.
 They own and operate the Chesterhill Produce Auction, a social enterprise and key market for Appalachian farmers.

 Root to Seed is an Appalachian storytelling podcast dedicated to sharing unique stories about local food in Southeast Ohio.
 We speak to farmers, food justice activists, entrepreneurs, and other innovators in our local food economy.

 The show is produced by staff and volunteers from the Appalachian Center for Economic Networks, Community Food Initiatives, and Rural Action.
 These three nonprofits make up the Appalachian Accessible Food Network (AAFN), a collaborative project to accelerate the distribution of local foods into Appalachian Ohio communities.

 Seven Year Retrospective | 2014 – 2020

 Innovations in Rural Food Access | Indiana Uplands Food Network Presentation